abcminiuser/cpptimerpool/Readme.md

 Compatibility
 ----------------

-Tested on Visual Studio 2017 (Windows) and GCC (Linux).
+Tested on Visual Studio 2019 (Windows) and Clang/GCC (Linux).
 Only C++14 standard library and compiler support is required, no special libraries, although on Posix systems this generally assumes `pthreads` is available.

 License